How Do I Clean My Jewelry

 Tooth Paste: Squeeze a small amount of toothpaste on a rag and polish your silver.
 Then rinse—and see how it shines!
 Use a smooth past as to not scratch the surface of the silver.

 Worcestershire sauce: Yep, back to the kitchen!
 Worcestershire isn’t the best for silver jewelry, but it cleans your copper like magic, quick and easy.
-You can ether pour a bit into a small container to submerge the piece, or just rub it on with a cotton cloth.
+You can either pour a bit into a small container to submerge the piece, or just rub it on with a cotton cloth.
 After wiping it down, lightly rinse with soap and water and dry with a clean cotton cloth.
-Be sure to dry it completely or you will be starting the cleaning process all over again.

-Standard Silver Dip: Generally found at your local jewelry counter at Wal Mart or other like store.
-These liquid dips are quick and easy to drop your silver items in.
+Standard Silver Dip: These liquid dips are quick and easy to use.
 Let them sit for a few seconds and then rinse and dry. *note this will eat away at any plated items over time, exposing the base metals.
 The dip is also hazardous for some gemstones and seashells.

 Tarn-X Tarnish Remover: A quick and easy way to bring most metals to bright and shiny.
 Simply apply a thin layer and the jewelry with a cotton cloth, let sit and then wipe back off. * Keep away from porous stones and patinas.

 The truth is that any one of these methods can help to make your jewelry bright and shiny.
 Our concern is that they can also remove or destroy any of the artistic patinas or worse, kill the beautiful luster of a stone.
 That’s right many stones such as Turquoise, Malachite, and even Opals and Pearls are too porous or soft for most cleaners.
 So while cleaning your beautiful stone jewelry, please use extreme caution, and pay close attention while working around the stones.

 We recommend that you clean the piece with a polishing cloth or with fine jewelry cleaner.
-At HPSilver we clean a lot of jewelry, and because we use such diverse materials we have found that the BEST solution to jewelry care and cleaning is…..
+At HPSilver we clean a lot of jewelry, and because we use such diverse materials we have found that the best solution to jewelry care and cleaning is